Azure/Mission-Critical-Online/src/infra/README.md

 - [Locust Load Testing](../testing/loadtest-locust/README.md)

 These supporting services are required / optional based on how you chose to use AlwaysOn.

+## Naming conventions

+All resources used for AlwaysOn follow a pre-defined and consistent naming structure to make it easier to identify them and to avoid confusion.
+Resource abbreviations are based on the [Cloud Adoption Framework](https://docs.microsoft.com/azure/cloud-adoption-framework/ready/azure-best-practices/resource-abbreviations#general).
+These abbreviations are typically attached as a suffix to each resource in Azure.

+A **prefix** is used to uniquely identify "deployments" as some names in Azure must be worldwide unique.
+Examples of these include Storage Accounts, Container Registries and CosmosDB accounts.

+**Resource groups**

+Resource group names begin with the prefix and then indicate whether they contain per-stamp or global resources.
+In case of per-stamp resource groups, the name also contains the Azure region they are deployed to.

+`<prefix><suffix>-<global | stamp>-<region>-rg`

+This will, for example, result in `aoprod-global-rg` for global services in prod or `aoprod7745-stamp-eastus2-rg` for a stamp deployment in `eastus2`.

+**Resources**

+`<prefix><suffix>-<region>-<resource>` for resources that support `-` in their names and `<prefix><region><resource>` for resources such as Storage Accounts, Container Registries and others that do not support `-` in their names.

+This will result in, for example, `aoprod7745-eastus2-aks` for an AKS cluster in `eastus2`.

 ---